Michigan Agriculture Environmental Assurance Program

 Once the work is complete, you will contact the Michigan Department of Agriculture and Rural Development (MDARD).
 A verifier from MDARD will visit your farm to ensure the recommended practices are in place and address erosion and run off risks on your land.
 Once your farm has been “verified” you will receive a sign to display on your farm.

 This MAEAP recognition is good for five years and to maintain it you would review your plan with a MAEAP technician and again request a farm visit from MDARD.

-> Matt Swoish, from Swoish Farms whose family has been beef farming since 1936, presently on 1400 acres out of North Branch, stated that, “that being MAEAP recognized is important to show you are compliant with the environmental requirements which is good for our customers to know.
+Matt Swoish, from Swoish Farms whose family has been beef farming since 1936, presently on 1400 acres out of North Branch, stated that, “that being MAEAP recognized is important to show you conform with the environmental requirements which is good for our customers to know.
 Livestock producers have a lot to gain from the MAEAP verification especially regarding manure storage.
-The record keeping you learn helps to protect ourselves if there is a complaint…. you have the paperwork to show that you are compliant with the environmental requirements and that we are mindful of the environment.”
+The record keeping you learn helps to protect ourselves if there is a complaint…. you have the paperwork to show that you are meeting the standards with the environmental requirements and that we are mindful of the environment.”
 Swoish Family pictured below

-> Adam VanDyk, of VanDyk Farms is MAEAP certified in cropping on 1,120 acres and he said “I heard about the MAEAP program at the Great Lakes Expo and had seen the signs.
+Adam VanDyk, of VanDyk Farms is MAEAP certified in cropping on 1,120 acres and he said “I heard about the MAEAP program at the Great Lakes Expo and had seen the signs.
 The recommendations made were worthwhile to work at.
 I was never rushed and it wasn’t as time consuming as I had expected.
 I would and have recommended MAEAP to other farmers.
-Our customers may not really know what it is about yet more realize we passed shows them we are being sustainable and environmentally safe.
-It is a good way to test ourselves that we actually are.”
+Our customers may not really know what MAEAP is about yet.
+When more realize we have passed, it shows them we are being sustainable and environmentally safe.
+MAEAP is a good way to test ourselves that we actually are environmentally safe.”

-> Lapeer County Verified Farms
+Lapeer County Verified Farms